Experienced advisors at GGU assist students with a variety of immigration related

 International students do not require authorization from USCIS to work on campus.
-Once a job offer has been received, IAA Services will help students with the documents with the documents needed to apply for a Social Security Number.
+Once a job offer has been received, the Graduate Advising Center will help students with the documents needed to apply for a Social Security Number.
 You will not be permitted